sbslee/kanu/README.md

 # README

-KANU is a Pythonic minimalistic chatbot GUI.
+KANU is a minimalistic Python-based chatbot GUI.